LunarWatcher/obsidian-webdav-sync/README.md

 Some major differences from other sync plugins:

 * Sync is not automatic, so there's no need for a proper deletion-aware merge algorithm.
 Merging is relatively easy, but _deletion_ merge is not if you need to do a two-way merge.
 That said, there is no content-level merge algorithm; there's handling of file-level conflicts, but it's assumed you're able to track those yourself.
 * Support for partial vault sync, where specific folders can be imported.
-This primarily exists because I want to sync some folders between my private and work vaults, but without syncing everything (work notes stay at work, private notes stay at home).
+This primarily exists because I want to sync some folders between my private and work vaults, but without syncing everything (work notes stay at work, private notes stay at home). **This is currently mutually exclusive with full vault sync**, but this will change in the future.
 * [TODO] An optional webhook can be run on push.
 The intent here is to allow for push-aware backup systems to do their thing only when it's needed.
 Versioning shouldn't need be a feature of the sync plugin itself when the specific needs for sync are diverse.

 ## Rationale